-If you live in an apartment building, however, the trick is getting the tree from your apartment to the street without littering common areas in pine needles or causing undue hassle for your building's staff.
+But if you live in an apartment building, the real trick is getting the tree from your apartment to the street without littering common areas in pine needles or causing undue hassle for your building's staff.
 Trees are a surprisingly big hassle for management, as we've covered before.

 "The biggest headache for the staff are residents who wait until the very last minute to dispose of their trees," says an Upper East Side doorman and columnist for A Doorman Speaks, noting that by mid-January, most trees are particularly dried out, and cause extra mess.